The Blade mQX (micro quad rotor with the “X” referencing Blade's AS3X electronic stabilization system).

 This thing is so light weight, and that along with 4 high lift rotors keep giving lift in wind almost to the point you are powered all the way down to come back to mother earth.
 Just keep that in mind if you do go out on a windy day before getting used to the translational lift characteristics on the Blade mQX.
 I would hate to see your new birdie get lofted a hundred feet and taken for a long downwinder into hostile territory – you know, the hungry jaws of the neighbors 125 lb Rottweiler (don't ask).

 When Blade released the mQX, there really was nothing else out there in the same price range that could do what the Blade mQX could.
-That of course in no longer the case these days with some fully aerobatic hobby grade RTF micro quad rotors being sold in the $30 range.
+That of course in no longer the case these days with many small fully aerobatic hobby grade RTF micro quad rotors being sold in the $30 range.

 At the time, the mQX certainly exceeded my expectations with the weakest link being the flimsy body cover.
-I still have mine and still fly it from time to time.
-I admit now, quad rotors really don't do much for me anymore as they are too easy to fly and don't engage me in the least.
+I admit now, quad rotors don't do much for me anymore as they are too easy to fly and don't engage me in the least.

 The potential for future development with this thing was hard to imagine at the time.
 Blade had a real winner and it was interesting to see in the coming years what other quad offerings they came out with.
 This was the start of quad rotor revolution for Blade after all, and then they started the several year run with many models from beginner, right up to full on advance FPV racing models.
 Then as quickly as they got into quad-copters, Blade got out of them focusing once again on helicopters only.

-It's nice to look back knowing it all started with the humble little mQX :-)
+It's still nice to look back knowing it all started with the humble little mQX :-)